gammapy/gammapy/docs/spectrum/reflected.rst

-The extraction of the ON and OFF events from the `~gammapy.data.EventList` of a set of observations is performed by the `~gammapy.spectrum.ReflectedRegionsBackgroundEstimator`.
+The extraction of the ON and OFF events from the `~gammapy.data.EventList` of a set of observations is performed by the `ReflectedRegionsBackgroundEstimator`.
 The latter uses the `~gammapy.spectrum.ReflectedRegionsFinder` to create reflected regions for a given circular on region and exclusion mask.